jczestochowska/jczestochowska.github.io/index.md

 {% include violations_failed_critical_category_before_change.html %}

 If based on previous plots we wondered where are the food related violations in restaurants' inspections, here they are.
 When looking at critical violations only, the top violation is related to **proper food storage temperature**.
 According to the full violation description, it means that potentially hazardous food meets temperature requirements during storage, preparation and service.
 On second and third place we have facility related violations, and then come the ones related to adequate cleaning of all necessary areas and equipement.

+The inspection board of Chicago also attributes risk levels to restaurants : restaurants with the highest risk level (Level 1) are considered dangerous and must be inspected more often than others, while restaurants with the lowest level (Level 3) are considered mostly safe and don't require frequent inspections.
+Let's see how these risk levels have evolved between 2010 and 2018 :

 <div id="bigger_wrapper">
     <div id="map_wrapper">